cywarriors/vapt-agents/README.md

 cmd = ["nmap", "-A", "-T4", target]  # Aggressive scan with timing template 4
 ```

+### Configuration & Validation

+- All configuration is managed via `config.py` and can be updated at runtime or via environment variables.
+- Input validation and error handling are robust, using `TargetValidator` and `ConfigValidator` in `validation.py`.
+- Forbidden targets (e.g., `.gov`, `.mil`, banks, hospitals) are blocked by default.
+- Results and metadata are stored in `scan_results/scan_metadata.db` (SQLite database).

+---

 ## 🔒 Security Considerations

 ### Legal and Ethical Use